Paadu Nilave: Cast

-Production

-Paadu Nilave was directed by K. Rangaraj and produced by Ilango.
-The film's screenplay was written by M. G. Vallaban from a story by R. Selvaraj.
-Cinematography was handled by Dinesh Baboo and Srinivas Krishna.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja and lyrics were written by Vaali.
 The song "Malaiyoram Veesum Kaathu" is set in the Carnatic raga known as Keeravani, and "Vaa Veliye" is set in Shubhapantuvarali.

 Release and reception

-Paadu Nilave was released on 15 May 1987.
+Paadu Nilave was released on 15 May 1987, and distributed by Moogambigai Cine Distributors.
 The following week, The Indian Express wrote, "This thoroughly contrived storyline banks itself eagerly on the revenge element, and coming to think of it, its essential structure bears many similarities to last year's hit Amman Kovil Kizhakale."
-Jayamanmadhan of Kalki wrote that, despite dealing with an old wine of an ordinary fan transforming into an top singer, the way screenplay has been stitched by adding elements like accused father, deceased sister and the long lost son it makes the mix more better.
-He also praised Mohan-Nadia's pairing, ARS's performance and the cinematography but panned the climax, calling it absurd in an otherwise balanced plot.
+Jayamanmadhan (a duo) of Kalki wrote that, despite dealing with an old wine of an ordinary fan transforming into a top singer, the way screenplay has been stitched by adding elements like accused father, deceased sister and the long lost son it makes the mix more better.
+They also praised Mohan-Nadhiya's pairing, A. R. Srinivasan's performance and the cinematography but panned the climax, calling it absurd in an otherwise balanced plot.
 The film was commercially successful.